 - Identify genetic variation associated with key traits

 - Determine population structure and carry out genome wide assessments of heritability for key traits, both disease related and physiology related

 About the Kākāpō125 project

-The initial sequencing of a reference kākāpō genome was carried out in 2015 (of an individual kākāpō known as ‘Jane,’ was a collaboration between Duke University, Pacific Biosciences, the University of Otago and the Department of Conservation (DOC).
+The initial sequencing of a reference kākāpō genome, carried out in 2015 of an individual kākāpō known as ‘Jane,’ was a collaboration between Duke University, Pacific Biosciences, the University of Otago and the Department of Conservation (DOC).

-Kākāpō125+ is a collaboration of: DOC, Genetic Rescue Foundation, Ngāi Tahu, Science Exchange, Experiment.com, Otago University, Duke University, Rockefeller University and Genomics Aotearoa.
-The project has been funded by a combination of private and public contributions, with all fundraising coordinated by the Genetic Rescue Foundation.
+Kākāpō125+ is a collaboration of DOC, Genetic Rescue Foundation, Ngāi Tahu, Science Exchange, Experiment.com, University of Otago, Duke University, Rockefeller University and Genomics Aotearoa.